Dinish Island: Geography

 The island is connected to the island of Lettermullen and is part of a group of islands collectively known as Ceantar na nOileán.
 The island has no permanent population and is not connected via a bridge, however access is possible via boat or on foot at low tide.

 History

 The island has had a permanent population in recent history with a population of nine families in 1911.

 Dinish is mentioned in the essay "In Connemara" by John Millington Synge.

-It was owned in the 1950's and 1960's by Dr Alfred Thompson Schofield, surgeon and author of "Scientific Diets for African Children" (1936) and a prominent missionary for the Church Missionary Society (Uganda).
+It was owned in the 1950s and 1960s by Dr Alfred Thompson Schofield, surgeon and author of "Scientific Diets for African Children" (1936) and a prominent missionary for the Church Missionary Society (Uganda).